What's an E-2 Visa?

 Often E-2 Visa applicants look to American franchise opportunities as a way to streamline their candidacy.
 A part of the E-2 Visa process is to present how the applicant will be investing a "substantial amount of capital".
 Accordingly, E-2 applicants utilize franchising because a franchise comes with a plan for investment.
 As franchises are well established, there is an established training plan, and the business is likely to provide American jobs, combining an E-2 Visa with franchising can be a good match.

-British citizens are able to apply for an E-2 Visa as the United Kingdom and the United States of America have in place an appropriate treaty of commerce and navigation, effective since July 3, 18151 (America's oldest such trade treaty).
-You may learn more about the process at the website for the U.S. Embassy & Consulates in the United Kingdom.
-Said Embassy is located in London and their phone number is (0)20 7499-9000.
+Irish citizens are able to apply for an E-2 Visa as Ireland and the United States of America have in place an appropriate treaty of commerce and navigation, effective since November 18, 19921.
+You can find out more about the process and timeframes at the website for the U.S. Embassy in Ireland.
+As the process is electronic, you need not visit the Embassy in Dublin.
+Their phone number is +353 1 668-8777.

 Furthermore, you may seek the advice of an attorney in your quest for an E-2 Visa.
-There are several attorneys in the United Kingdom who may be able to assist you in your journey.
+There are several attorneys in Ireland who may be able to assist you in your journey.

-According the U.S. Census Bureau, British is the most common heritage of Americans.
-There is a similar number of Americans with British heritage as there are people in Britain.
-The largest periods of immigration were in the 1700s and early 1800s, but there is still a healthy demand for immigration and visas from the United Kingdom to the United States as British citizens pursue warmer weather in a nation with similar traditions and language.
-Areas with significant British heritage include the Pacific Northwest, New England, and the South.
+According to the U.S. Census Bureau over a full ten percent Americans self-identify as being of Irish ancestry.
+That number being over thirty million people, which stands in contrast to the six a half million Irish who live in Ireland.
+Regions with significant populations include Boston, Philadelphia, New York City, and Chicago.
+The largest periods of immigration were in the early 1800s, but there is still a healthy demand for immigration and visas from Ireland to the United States as Irish citizens pursue warmer weather in a nation with similar traditions and language.

 To learn more about franchising with You've Got Maids, follow the link below to our franchising home page and either phone our office and fill out a form.
 One of our franchise advisors will be happy to answer all of your questions.